emergentworks/curriculum/product-development/README.md

 with the problem**.
 Pick a problem that you have identified and make sure you understand it.

-Ways to understand the problem:
+There are a few ways to understand a problem:
 * Observe it
 * Talk with the users experiencing it
 * Find market research about it

-Become an expert on the problem!
+**You should try to become an expert on the problem!**

-You should be able to answer the following questions:
+Once you have chosen a problem, you should be able to answer the following questions:
 * What is the problem you are trying to solve?
 * Why is this problem happening?
 * Who does this problem affect?